ImageMagick/Usage-Markdown/distorts/index.md

 #### Forward Bilinear Distortion {#bilinear_forward}

-For example lets take a special test image of a mandrill that has had a grid overlaid on it, and distort it with perspective and bilinear.
+For example, let's take a special test image of a mandrill that has had a grid overlaid on it, and distort it with perspective and bilinear.

 ~~~
 convert mandrill_grid.jpg -matte -virtual-pixel black \